mruffin/keylime.github.io/_posts/2023-17-10-remote-attestation-blog-part1.markdown

 <h4 style="text-align: center; color:#99A3A4 ;"> Keylime and Measured Boot </h4>

-As you’ve just read, measured boot, a form of trusted boot, is used to ensure that a machine has not been tampered with before it begins running any processes.
+As you’ve just read, measured boot is used to ensure that a machine has not been tampered with before it begins running any processes.
 Keylime makes use of recently updated kernel modules, tpm2_tools (5.0 or later), secure boot, and a “recent enough” version of grub (2.06 or later) to provide a scalable measured boot solution to clusters that could potentially have a large number of different types of nodes in a very flexible manner.

 Through Keylime, a “measured boot reference state” or *mb_refstate* is specified by the Tenant.
 The Keylime Verifier uses this reference state to compare to the boot log gathered by the Keylime Agent from the kernel.